Notes for Applicants

-4. It is your responsibility (including CityU students) to provide full information to facilitate the evaluation of your application.
-An incomplete submission may delay the processing of the application.
+3. It is your responsibility to provide full, true and valid information to facilitate the evaluation of your application by the relevant academic unit.
+Incomplete submission may delay in processing your application.

-5. Selection decisions will mainly be based on the qualifications set out in your application.
-Additional information/documents provided to CityU after the commencement of the selection process may or may not be considered, at the discretion of the relevant department.
+4. Selection decisions will mainly be based on the qualifications set out in your application.
+Additional information/documents provided to CityU after the start of the selection process may or may not be considered, at the discretion of the relevant academic unit.

 After Offer Acceptance (to upload / arrange by applicants)

-- For academic qualifications obtained in mainland China, please upload the online verification report of China Higher Education Student's Academic Transcript (中國高等學校學生成績驗証報告) issued by the China Higher Education Student Information and Career Center (CHESICC) (學信網www.chsi.com.cn/xlrz/index2.jsp) within one month after your offer acceptance.
+- For academic qualifications obtained in mainland China, please upload the online verification report of China Higher Education Student's Academic Transcript (中國高等學校學生成績驗證報告) issued by the China Higher Education Student Information and Career Center (CHESICC) (學信網www.chsi.com.cn/xlrz/index2.jsp) within one month after your offer acceptance.

 Application Acknowledgement and Results

 An acknowledgement message will be shown online immediately after you have successfully settled the application fee via online payment.
-An acknowledgement email will also be sent upon receipt of your online application.
+An acknowledgement email will also be issued upon receipt of your online application.

 Depending on the programme you apply for, applications may be reviewed on a rolling basis during the application period or in batches after the application deadline.